Deep Dive Creative Writing – Workshop 3 (Dialogue)

 Creating The Script : How to pull everything together in a cohesive whole.
 Learning to edit and facing the final draft.
 How to access where you are at this moment

-Delivery of Script : To the tutor and to be assessed by both MiW and Grin Theatre for an additional fee.
+Delivery of Script : To the tutor and to be given a basic assessment by both MiW and Grin Theatre.
+For an additional fee we can dramaturg or give a detailed assessment.
+This can be discussed at the end of the course.

 The course is designed in such a way that writers are able to communicate, develop and utilise their skills in a workshop setting to eventually produce and present scripts for submissions to either MiW and/or Grin Theatre Company

-The course is designed to run over the course of 8 Saturdays with a break for Christmas 10.30-12.30 at Studio Below, 39 Rodney Street
+The course is designed to run over the course of 8 Saturdays 10.30-12.30 at Studio Below, 39 Rodney Street

 We'd love to hear from you